Michael Dummett (1925—2011)

 In philosophy of mathematics, the term "platonism" is used to describe the belief that at least some mathematical objects (for example, the natural numbers) exist independently of human reasoning and perception.
 The Platonist is a realist about numbers.
 There are various forms of opposition to platonism.
 One form of anti-realism about mathematical objects is known as intuitionism.

 Intuitionism was founded by L. E. J. Brouwer (1881-1966).
 The intuitionists argued that mathematical objects are constructed, and statements of arithmetic are reports by mathematicians of what they have constructed, each mathematician carrying out his or her own construction in his or her own mind.
 A concise statement of this case may be found in a lecture delivered by Brouwer in 1912 (Brouwer, 1983).
-This process of construction involves what Kant called “intuition”, hence the name “intuitionism”.
+This process of construction involves what Kant called "intuition", hence the name "intuitionism".
 Dummett does not, in fact, find the case presented by Brouwer very convincing, relying as it does on the idea that a mathematical construction is a process carried out by the individual mathematician within the privacy of his or her own mind.
-This seems to identify the meaning that I attach to a mathematical term with a private mental object to which only I have access.
+This seems to identify the meaning that one attaches to a mathematical term with a private mental object to which only that person has access.
 For Dummett, the significance of Brouwer lies not so much in the way that he and his immediate followers argued for their position, as in their exploration of the implications of their philosophical position for mathematical logic (Dummett, 1978, 215-247).

 Consider, for example, Goldbach's conjecture, the conjecture that every even number is the sum of two primes.
 So far, nobody has discovered either a proof or a counter-example.
 It makes sense, from a realist perspective, to suppose that this conjecture might be true because every one of the infinite series of even numbers is a sum or two primes, even though there might be no proof to be discovered.
 As far as the intuitionist is concerned, the only thing that could make it true that all even numbers are the sum of two primes is that there be a proof.
 For all we know, according to the intuitionist, there might be no proof and no counter-example, in which case there is nothing to give the conjecture a truth-value.

 The belief that every proposition is determinately true or false is the principle of bivalence.
 If we assert that the principle of bivalence holds of some set of propositions, even though we do not know whether, for every proposition in that set, there is sufficient evidence to confirm or refute that proposition, then our assertion of bivalence must be based on the belief that truth can transcend evidence.
 In dealing with mathematics, to have sufficient evidence to confirm a proposition is to have a proof of that proposition.
-So we see that, in the dispute between Platonists (realists about numbers), and intuitionists (anti-realists about numbers), the realist affirms the principle of bivalence and that truth may transcend evidence, and the anti-realist denies these two principles.
+So we see that, in the dispute between platonists (realists about numbers), and intuitionists (anti-realists about numbers), the realist affirms the principles of bivalence and that truth may transcend evidence, and the anti-realist denies these two principles.

 Intuitionism is a doctrine that has clear implications for mathematical practice: the realist considers certain inferences to be valid which the intuitionist considers to be invalid.
 Suppose, for example, we have a proof that 'P implies R', and that 'not-P implies R'.
 In the form of logic favored by the realist, classical logic, we then have a proof of R, because we can apply the law of excluded middle, which tells us that 'P or not-P'.
 The intuitionist cannot appeal to the law of excluded middle.
 In order to derive R from 'P implies R' and 'not-P implies R', the intuitionist would also have to prove either P or not-P. In virtue of these clear implications for mathematical practice, the difference between the Platonist and the intuitionist can hardly be dismissed as merely one of battle-cry.